Agencies and Organizations We Support

 The Eliot Center in Concord offers outpatient mental health services to children, adolescents, adults and elders.
 Services include crisis intervention, diagnostic evaluation, individual, couple, family and group therapy, psychopharmacological services, psychological testing, and 24-hour emergency coverage.
 In addition, our services help Maynard residents obtain additional resources that impact their functioning, such as housing, entitlements, medical or educational services.
 A multi-disciplinary team of psychiatrists, psychologists, social workers, mental health counselors and other professionals provide a full range of clinical and support services resulting in a comprehensive and collaborative approach to mental health treatment.
 Most insurances are accepted and a sliding fee scale is available.

-First Connections is part of the Massachusetts Family Network initiative offering our programs for free or at a low cost.
+First Connections offers its programs for free or at a low cost.
 First Connections provides parent education, support groups, playgroups, and a myriad of social activities to connect young families to each other and to their communities.

 The Minute Man Arc supports people with developmental disabilities throughout their lives.